-FSEOG, LEAP and FWS are need based federal/state funds.
+FSEOG and FWS are need based federal funds.
 These funds are very limited in the amount.
 The College will award these funds based upon availability, to students who demonstrate “need” as determined by Federal Regulations.
-FWSP, FSEOG and LEAP recipients must also be eligible for Federal Pell Grant.
+FWSP and FSEOG recipients must also be eligible for Federal Pell Grant.
 Students are encouraged to complete the process as soon as possible each year prior to the time these funds are depleted.
-Federal Pell Grant and William D. Ford Federal Direct Loan Programs are not subject to limitations in the availability that exist for FSEOG, and LEAP funds.
+Federal Pell Grant and William D. Ford Federal Direct Loan Programs are not subject to limitations in the availability that exist for FSEOG and FWS funds.

 Current Definition of Independent Student